christopher5106/FastAnnotationTool/README.md

 Moreove, the tool will create an output CSV file listing the new rectangle coordinates in the format `path,label,center_x,center_y,width,height,rotation,noise_x,noise_y,noise_rotation,noise_scale`.

-Extraction extracts at best quality.
+Extraction extracts at best quality possible.

 Image will be rotated so that annotation window will be parallel to the image borders.

-FLAGS :
+INPUT SELECTION FLAGS :

-- `--full_image` will not extract the image along the annotation.
-Always true in `--backend=opencv` output mode.
+- `--input_class_filter` select entries of the specified class only.

+- `--limit` limit the number of annotation rectangle to consider, good for debuging purposes.

+EDIT RECTANGLES

 - `--skip_rotation` skips rotation information in annotation (all set to 0.0).

-- `--factor=1.2` extends the extraction box by a factor of the width and height.
-Default value is 1.0.
+- `--factor=1.2` extends the extraction box by a factor of the width and height. `--factor_width` and `--factor_height` do the same on one axis only and are cumulative with `--factor` (multiplication).

-- `--resize_width=400` resizes the output to a width of `resize_width` and a height of `resize_width*ratio`. `--resize_width=0` will not resize the output.
-Default value is no resize.
-Not available in `--full_image` and `--backend=opencv` mode.

-- `--gray=true` extracts as a gray image.
+- `--offset_x` and `--offset_y` add an offset on each axis of the rectangle, in percentage of the width of the rectangle.

+- `--merge` : if multiple bounding box per images, will extract the global bounding box containing all rectangles in each image.
 Default is false.

-Always true in `--backend=opencv` output mode.
+- `--merge_line` : If multiple rectangle per images, merge rectangles that are roughly on the same line.

+- `--correct_ratio` : corrects the ratio of the annotated rectangles to the specified `--ratio` by augmenting one of the two dimensions (height or width).
+Default is false.

+- `--add_borders=true` : adds borders to the extracted image to fit the ratio.
+Default is false.
+Available only when `--resize_width` not zero.

+- `--ratio=1.0` is used in combination to `--correct_ratio` or `--resize-width` options.
+It defines the ratio (height/width) of the window to extract.
+The use of `--resize-width` option without `--correct_ratio` will stretch the image to final dimensions.

+NOISE FLAGS

 - `--noise_translation=0.2` adds a noise in translation of 20% of the width/height.
-Not taken into consideration for negatives generation.
+Not taken into consideration for negatives generation. `--noise_translation_offset` can be used to specify a mininum noise (for negative generation for example).

 - `--noise_rotation=30` adds a noise in rotation in `[-noise_rotation°,noise_rotation°]`.